 Guitarist Davey (David William Logan) Johnstone was having a perfectly fine career in the British folk world before he was whisked away to a life of rock and roll by the piano player from Pinner.

-Having already learned the violin at age seven, Davey got his first guitar when he was 11.
-Moving to London in 1968, Davey got his first album credit that year on the Noel Murphy LP, Another Round.
+Having moved to London in 1968, Davey got his first album credit that year on the Noel Murphy LP, Another Round.
 Noel and Davey then formed the band Draught Porridge in 1969.
 In 1970 Davey played on the album Seasons by Magna Carta and in 1971 joined that group as second guitarist.
-Their next album, Songs From Wasties Orchard (named after the street Davey lived on) was helmed by Elton’s producer, Gus Dudgeon.
+Their next album, Songs From Wasties Orchard (named after the street Davey lived on), was helmed by Elton’s producer, Gus Dudgeon.

 During the late 1970s and early 1980s, Davey played with Alice Cooper (touring and recording from 1977 to 1982, and appearing on From The Inside and Flush The Fashion) and Meatloaf (touring and appearing on 1981’s Dead Ringer), amongst others including Stevie Nicks, Bob Seger and Kiki Dee, with whom he toured the United States in 1978.